K'un-lun po: History

 Ssu-ma Piao, in his commentary on Chuang Tzü, said that large ocean-going ships are called "po".
 According to the Kuang Ya, po is an ocean-going ship.
 It has a draught of 60 feet (18 m).
 It is fast and carries 1000 men as well as merchandise.
 It is also called k'un-lun-po.
 Many of those who form the crews and technicians of these ships are kunlun people.

 With the fibrous bark of the coconut tree, they make cords which bind the parts of the ship together (...).
 Nails and clamps are not used, for fear that the heating of the iron would give rise to fires.
 The ships are constructed by assembling several thicknesses of side planks, for the boards are thin and that they fear they would break.
 Their length is over 60 meters (...).
-Sails are hoisted to make use of the winds, and these ships cannot be propelled by the strength of the men alone.Kuang Ya was a dictionary compiled by Chang I about 230 AD, while Ssu-ma Piao lived from ca. 240 to ca. 305 AD.
+Sails are hoisted to make use of the winds, and these ships cannot be propelled by the strength of the men alone.

 Champa was assaulted by Javanese or Kunlun vessels in 774 and 787.
 In 774 an assault was launched on Po-Nagar in Nha-trang where the pirates demolished temples, while in 787 an assault was launched on Phang-rang.
 Several Champa coastal cities suffered naval raids and assault from Java.
 Java armadas was called as Javabala-sanghair-nāvāgataiḥ (fleets from Java) which are recorded in Champa epigraphs.

-In 1178, the Guangzhou customs officer Zhou Qufei, wrote in Lingwai Daida about the ships of the Southern country: